patonlab/CASCADE/README.md

-If you have any questions please open an issue here or contact us at yanfei.guan@colostate.edu or robert.paton@colostate.edu.
+If you have any questions please open an issue here or contact us at patonlab@colostate.edu.